-The Afterlives of Revolutions (open)
+The Afterlives of Revolutions (closed)

 Political and social revolutions are events frequently studied by the discipline of History.
 However, contributions by historians to the study of the posthumous lives of these events are rarer.
 This call aims to elicit proposals for articles and essays that focus on the memorialistic trajectories of revolutions.
 Case studies, historical comparisons, or theory-based approaches may be proposed.